Sheep for Sale or Wanted – Old

-WHEN YOU HAVE SOLD YOUR SHEEP – it would be very helpful if you would inform the Secretary, or email the Society as we wish to keep these pages as up to date as possible.
+WHEN YOU HAVE SOLD YOUR SHEEP – It would be very helpful if you would email us to let us know as we wish to keep these pages as up to date as possible.
 Thank you.

 ESSENTIAL INFORMATION FOR BUYERS

-When you are buying Cotswolds, apart from at the Annual Breed Sale, there are a few things you should be aware of:
+When you are buying Cotswolds off a farm (and not through the Breed Sale when all the sheep have to be registered) there a few things you should be aware of:

 - All Cotswolds sold as ‘pedigree’ or ‘registered’ of whatever age, must be registered with the Society by the breeder who has to be a member of the Society.
 The buyer cannot register sheep.